 2. GDPR and Facebook Custom Audiences

 Custom Audiences are audiences from your email list.
 You can upload the audiences to your Facebook Ads to target them directly.
-GDPR affects Facebook custom audiences too.
+GDPR affects Facebook Custom Audiences too.

 What exactly is a data controller?

 For example, if you have email lists from LinkedIn contact, email addresses from business cards, purchased or scraped email lists, and shared pixel information from other parties without users’ consent, you need to delete the information from your Facebook ad account.
-You cannot market to them according to the GDPR law.
+According to the GDPR regulation, you cannot market to them.
 You are only allowed to market to users who have given you their consent.